-- Records of withdrawals from classes that include the date of last attendance, including the posted grade of "W" or a grade determined by the instructor that represents the student's performance according to the Campus and Online Attendance policies. - Records of re-enrollment in courses from which students are withdrawn. - An assessment of each student's progress towards completing a program.
+- Final grades for each course for each semester attended and a cumulative grade point average at the end of each semester. - Records of withdrawals from classes that include the date of last attendance, including the posted grade of "W" or a grade determined by the instructor that represents the student's performance according to the Campus and Online Attendance policies. - Records of re-enrollment in courses from which students are withdrawn. - An assessment of each student's progress towards completing a program.